kinetikalab/project_aetheris/README.md

 `HO2 + O3 -> OH + 2O2`

 While these reactions are not particularly fast, ozone is a stable molecule and can accumulate in the discharge chamber, reaching high concentrations.
 Furthermore, HO₂ is a reactive radical that easily dissolves in water, generating hydroxyl radicals in the liquid phase.
 It plays a significant role in Advanced Oxidation Processes (AOPs) in water.

+One crucial aspect that needs attention is the accumulation of NO₂⁻ and NO₃⁻ ions in water treated with plasma.
+The cyclic synthesis and breakdown of peroxynitrite, with a residual tail of these ions, seems to be a plausible explanation for the phenomenon of Plasma Activated Water (PAW).
+A more detailed discussion of the synthesis of nitrogen compounds in plasma discharge in water can be found [here](https://onlinelibrary.wiley.com/doi/abs/10.1002/ppap.202000058)

+While in some applications—such as sterilization and disinfection in medicine or accelerating plant growth—this fact is a significant advantage, for the production of high-quality drinking water, nitrogen compounds are unacceptable.
+Therefore, reducing nitrogen concentration is necessary not only to increase ozone levels but also to eliminate residual nitrates and nitrites from the water.
+However, if we use this technology and reactor for producing water for agriculture, the oxygen filter must be removed from the design.

 **Too simple for you?** You can [read more](/discharge_model/glinding_arc_in_ejector_flow.pdf) in the discharge model documentation, where the concept is discussed in greater detail